-The DCYA pays a portion of the childcare costs for eligible children (a payment described in this document as a subvention payment) with the parent/guardian paying the remainder.
+The DCEDIY pays a portion of the childcare costs for eligible children (a payment described in this document as a subvention payment) with the parent/guardian paying the remainder.

-The eligibility of the parent/guardian is determined by their status with the Department of Employment Affairs and Social Protection (DEASP) and is set out on Table 1 of this document.
+The eligibility of the parent/guardian is determined by their status with the Department of Social Protection (DSP) and is set out on Table 1 of this document.

-Children who were registered in the CCSP programme on the 15th November 2019 and who choose to remain on CCSP are called 'Savers'.
+Eligible children who were registered in the CCSP programme on the 15th November 2019 and who choose to remain on CCSP and were in attendance and retained a registration under the CCSP Saver Programme up to and including the COVID-19 enforced closure of services on 12th March 2020, and who did not leave the CCSP Saver Programme to register for NCS or ECCE are called 'Savers'.

-Parents/guardians with Saver registrations will be assessed for eligibility at the beginning of the 2020/2021 programme year.
+Parents/guardians with Saver registrations will be assessed for eligibility once they have a registration on PIP for the 2021/2022 programme year.

 The Service Provider submits an application for the CCSP Saver Programme on behalf of the parent/guardian to Pobal.
-CCSP Saver Programme subvention is available for a one year period/term, i.e. for a maximum of 52 weeks of the year from the commencement of the CCSP Saver programme.
+CCSP Saver Programme subvention is available for a one year period/term, i.e. for a maximum of 52 weeks of the year from the commencement of the CCSP Saver Programme.